OpokXeno/xenogears-recomp/README.md

 - ⚠️ **Not validated end-to-end** — no complete playthrough has been done; treat every area past the opening as unverified
 - 🐛 **Known issues**:
   - Intermittent black-polygon rendering glitches in some scenes
-  - Most of the enhancements are untested or not yet fully polished, so expect some bugs so expect some bugs if you use them.
+  - Most of the enhancements are untested or not yet fully polished, so expect some bugs if you use them.
 - **Scope:** USA Disc 1 (`SLUS-00664`) only — Disc 2 and other regions are untested

 ---